Tommertom/ulaworkshopsolution/README.md

 It can be run from a desktop to scan the QR code you will generate for your (fake) identity in https://workshop-verifier.balinno.nl/

+(it hacks the QR scanner Cordova code into `index.html` so you can run it off a browser)

 Through the ethereum blockchain, anyone with the ULA will be able to verify your credentials and attested identity.